wucucu/notes/parallelprogramming.md

 ```

   - returns the same value as given
-  - benefit: *parallel(a, b)* can be faster than *(a, b)*
+  - benefit: `parallel(a, b)` can be faster than `(a, b)`
-  - it takse its arguments as *by name*, indicated with *=> A* and *=> B*
+  - it takes its arguments as `by name`, indicated with `=> A` and `=> B`

-  For parallelism, need to pass unevaluated computations(call *by name*).
+  For parallelism, need to pass unevaluated computations(call `by name`).

 ### 1.2.4.
 Underlying Hardware Architecture Affects Performance

   Memory is bottleneck.
-Multi-prossecors share the memory space of RAM.
+Multi-processors share the memory space of RAM.
 The computation time can not be less that the time it takes to fetch the data from memory to processors.

 ### 1.2.5.
 Combining computations of different length with parallel

 ```scala
 val(v1, v2) = parallel(e1, e2)
 ```

-The minimum time that this parallel expression time is the maximum of the running times of *e1* and *e2*.
+The minimum time that this parallel expression time is the maximum of the running times of `e1` and `e2`.

 ### 1.2.6.
 Example: Monte Carlo Method to Estimate $\pi$